Boston Car Accidents are on the Rise

 Walpole law enforcement chased down a suspect in an armed robbery early Monday morning.
 Police responded to an armed robbery that took place with a gun at Cumberland Farms on Route 1A.
 The suspect was wearing a black mask that covered his face when he robbed a Cumberland Farms store at gunpoint.
 The suspects fled from the police and drove off in a car.
 They crashed their car into a median and began fleeing from the police on foot.
 The police chase resulted in a dangerous car accident.

 On April 16th, a 25-year-old man died in a car accident in Bourne, Massachusetts.
 As with many fatal car accidents in the Boston area, police believe that the driver might have been using excessive speed when the car accident occurred.
 The car accident happened around midnight on Clay Pond Road and Small Street.
 The driver drove off the road and then hit a bolder.
 The impact caused the car to roll over and collide into a tree.
 Neighbors heard the car accident and called the police.

-An ER Nurse Saves the Life of a Man Involved in a Boston-Area Car Accident
+An ER Nurse Saves the Life of a Man Involved in an Accident

 A Winchester nurse who was off-duty pulled her car over when she saw a serious Boston car accident.
-She had just finished her shift and was driving home when she came across a serious Boston car accident on the southbound side of Interstate 93.
+She had just finished her shift and was driving home when she came across a serious vehicle incident on the southbound side of Interstate 93.
 She noticed two police officers standing over a man who was splayed out on the road and appeared to be unresponsive.